Infinity Pool (film): Plot

-James is rattled one night when he is tricked into brutalizing a clone of himself he had been led to believe was the police detective who initially arrested him.
-In a moment of clarity and panic, James retrieves his hidden passport and attempts to flee, but the tourist group accosts him and abducts him from the bus transporting him to the airport.
-Gabi reveals that she finds him pathetic and that the group is abusing him for their own amusement, hoping to turn him into a fellow murder tourist.
-He runs off into a nearby wilderness.
-Gabi shoots him in the leg as he flees.
+One night James is tricked into brutalizing a clone of himself he had been led to believe was the detective who initially arrested him, but which the group had paid the detective to provide.
+In a moment of clarity and panic, James retrieves the passport he had hidden in order to stay in Li Tolqa and attempts to flee.
+However, the tourist group abducts him from the bus transporting him to the airport.
+Gabi reveals that she finds him pathetic, that she never read his book, and that he was targeted by the group, which is abusing him for their own amusement.
+The accident James and Em had with Gabi and Alban made their plan easier to implement, but if not for the accident, they would have found a way to get him in trouble.
+James runs off into a nearby wilderness, but Gabi shoots him in the leg.

 After hours of wandering, James collapses at a farm, where a local family takes him in to recuperate.
-In his drugged state, he experiences a series of hallucinations.
-Once he has regained his strength, he is again confronted by Gabi's group, who order him to kill a duplicate of himself to complete his transformation.
-He initially refuses, but when the clone attempts to kill him, James beats him to death.
-As a reward, Gabi exposes her bare breast to James, inviting him to breastfeed.
+In his drugged state, he experiences another series of hallucinations involving the son of the man he struck and killed with the car strangling him.
+Once he has regained his strength, he is again confronted by Gabi's group, who order him to ritualistically kill a leashed duplicate of himself they refer to as "the dog" to complete his transformation into a murdering tourist.
+He refuses, but when the clone attempts to kill him, James beats him to death.
+Gabi consoles James by exposing her bare breast, covering it with the warm blood of "the dog" and inviting him to simulate breastfeeding.

-The next day, as they head back to the United States, the other tourists casually chat about upcoming errands, while James is visibly shaken from the events of the past few days.
-Waiting in the airport for his flight, he resolves to remain behind instead.
-He returns to the closed resort, where he sits alone amidst the downpour of the monsoon.
+The next day, as they head back to the United States, the other tourists casually chat about minutiae of their lives at home and work while James is silent and visibly traumatized, although he appeared to have reconciled with Em over the phone prior to leaving the hotel.
+They invite him to rejoin them next year—they return to the resort annually to commit crimes and pay to watch their doubles get slaughtered.
+Sitting at the gate at the airport, James intentionally misses his flight.
+He returns to the closed resort, where the rainy season has begun.
+He sits alone in the downpour of the monsoon.